Why You Need a Second Opinion Before Spine Surgery

 If a physician tells you that you need spinal surgery, it’s important to consider getting a second opinion from an experienced spine surgeon before you agree to a course of treatment.
 This is especially true if you feel unsure about your treatment options.

-Penn Neurosurgery at Virtua neurosurgeon Stephen Dante, MD, strongly encourages his patients to seek second opinions and he also welcomes second opinions.
+Penn Medicine-Virtua Health neurosurgeon Stephen Dante, MD, strongly encourages his patients to seek second opinions and he also welcomes second opinions.
 They’re essential he says, because patients should make informed decisions and feel confident in what they choose.
 Not only that, but they should feel confident in their physician’s experience and reputation, too.

 Before seeking a second opinion, Dr. Dante recommends researching hospitals as well as surgeons who not only perform spinal surgery routinely, but with whom you feel comfortable.